Hot Spring Passes Included with Overnight Rates

 • Includes Day Pass access + adult-only hot spring pools

-RESERVE HOT SPRING TWILIGHT PASS
+RESERVE TWILIGHT PASS

 Spa Treatments include a day pass